 Most drivers wait at the Parque Central in the historical downtown area and at the new center in front of the Hotel Nacional.
 Often one find drivers also in front of most other larger hotels.

 Since most vehicles are convertibles, one should think of a wearing wind-proof sun protection, at least around noon.
 However, especially during the summer, sightseeing tours are generally recommended in the early morning or late afternoon.
 Sensitive people should expect more or less exhaust fumes, depending on the weather and the traffic.
 Certainly, western air quality standards do not apply in Havana.

 Anyone who wants to visit plenty of attractions in one day can make a round trip with the Hop-On Hop-Off buses.
 The buses run between 9 a.m. and 9 p.m. at 30-minute intervals and serve three different routes (T1, T2, T3).
 A day pass for the double-decker buses has a price of 10 USD per passenger and entitles the holder to use all three routes.
 Children under 6 years of age ride free of charge.
-The buses are usually accompanied by guides indicating the sights.
+The buses usually have guides indicating the sights.